NTIA/scos-sensor/README.md

  - *schedule*: The collection of all schedule entries (active and inactive) on the sensor.

- - *scheduler*: A thread that consumes times from active entries and executes the requested action.
+ - *scheduler*: A thread responsible for executing the schedule.
 The scheduler reads the schedule at most once a second and *consumes* all past and present times for each active entry in the schedule.
 The latest task per entry is then added to a priority queue, and the scheduler executes the associated actions and stores/POSTs tasks results.
 The scheduler operates in a simple blocking fashion, which significantly simplifies resources deconfliction, but means that it cannot guarantee a task is run at the requested time.

  - *schedule entry*: Describes a series of scheduler tasks.
 A schedule entry is at minimum a human readable name and an associated action.
 Combining